timmcginley/41934/Uses/index.md

-# BIM use case PURPOSES
+# BIM use purposes and use cases

 ```{toctree}
 :hidden: